 Our History and Team

 The Human Ageing Genomic Resources (HAGR) is an interdisciplinary project started in circa 2002 at the Ageing and Stress Group, led by Olivier Toussaint, of the University of Namur (FUNDP) in Namur, Belgium, and later continued in George Church's lab at Harvard Medical School.
-HAGR's project leader is João Pedro de Magalhães, formerly at the University of Namur and Harvard Medical School, and presently head of the Integrative Genomics of Ageing Group at the University of Liverpool.
+HAGR's project leader is João Pedro de Magalhães, formerly at the University of Namur and Harvard Medical School, and presently head of the Genomics of Ageing and Rejuvenation Lab at the University of Birmingham.
 Currently, HAGR is located in the senescence.info website.

 Steven Austad, of the University of Texas Health Science Center at San Antonio, is AnAge's expert mammalogist and curator.
 Vadim Fraifeld and Arieh Budovsky, of Ben Gurion University of the Negev, are curators for GenAge's list of ageing-related genes in model organisms and for GenAge's list of genes analyzed for their possible association with human longevity.
 George Church is the Principal Investigator in our project to develop genomic resources for the naked mole-rat, which also involves other collaborators.